Arizona State Sun Devils women's ice hockey: Single game scoring leaders

-ACHA Ranking History
+ACHA ranking history

 The top eight teams in the final ACHA ranking of the season receive an invitation to the ACHA National Tournament.
 In the 2016–17 and 2017–18 seasons, the ACHA tabulated rankings each week during the season and issued them on Tuesdays following weekends including games.
 Beginning in 2018–19, the ACHA switched to an entirely computerized system with again weekly rankings being released, albeit not always on Tuesdays.